cjrh/cancelkulture/README.md

 Haha lolno, we just `SIGKILL` the process running that task.

-You're going to want to make sure your jobs are idempotent because in practice they will need to be re-executed.
+You're going to want to make sure your jobs are idempotent because in practice they will sometimes need to be restarted.

 I know it sounds bad to SIGKILL a running process, but to be completely honest, in production systems hardware and software